hotwax/oms-documentation/marketing-automation-platforms/klaviyo/klaviyo-integration.md

 1. **Access the Service List:** Go to `HotWax Commerce Service List` through this link- `https://<instanceName>.io/webtools/control/ServiceList`
 2. **Locate `createKlaviyoEvent` Service:** Find the service named `createKlaviyoEvent'` within the Service List interface.
 Click on the `createKlaviyoEvent` service to access its details.
 3. **Run the Service:** Look for the `Run Service` button available against the service name and click on it.
 Finally, click on `Submit` to execute the service.

 ## Create a Flow on Klaviyo

-Once you have configured the necessary settings and templates in HotWax Commerce, the next step is to create a corresponding flow on Klaviyo to trigger the "Ready for Pickup" email.
-Follow the detailed steps below:

-1. **Log in to your Klaviyo Account:**
-   - Open your web browser and navigate to Klaviyo's login page.
-   - Enter your credentials to access your Klaviyo account.

-2. **Navigate to Flows:**
-   - In the Klaviyo dashboard, locate and click on the "Flows" tab.
-This section is where you manage automated workflows.

-3. **Create a New Flow:**
-   - Look for an option to create a new flow or automation from the page labeled as `Flow`.

-4. **Set the Trigger Event:**
-   - Choose the trigger event that will initiate the flow.
-In this case, set the trigger event as "Ready for Pickup."

-5. **Set Email Trigger:**
-   - Add an action step to send an email as part of the flow.
-   - Choose the email template that corresponds to the "Ready for Pickup" scenario.
-This template should match the one you set up in HotWax Commerce.

-6. **Configure Email Settings:**
-   - Customize the email settings, including the sender information, subject line, and any dynamic content that should be populated based on customer data.

-7. **Test the Flow:**
-   - Before activating the flow, use Klaviyo's testing tools to simulate the trigger event and ensure that the email is sent as expected.
-   - Verify that the dynamic data, such as customer names and order details, are correctly populated in the test emails.

-8. **Activate the Flow:**
-   - Once you are satisfied with the configuration and testing, activate the flow to make it live.
-   - Klaviyo will now automatically trigger the "Ready for Pickup" email based on the defined conditions.

-By following these steps, you ensure that Klaviyo is set up to seamlessly respond to the "Ready for Pickup" event triggered by HotWax Commerce, providing a cohesive and automated customer communication experience.

-## Create a Flow on Klaviyo